kwonjo/physical-computing-final/README.md

 ### Technical Description

+*What are the hardware components?
+-Sparkfun
+1. Potentiometer
+2. Infrared Sensor
+3. 1 yellow LED, 3 red LEDs
+4. 2 buttons
+5. Sevor motor
+-3D Prints
+1. Pikachu
+2. Green Pepper
+3. Tree

+*What are the software components?
+1. Particle
+2. Javascript
+3. HTML

-< Explain the "how" of your project.
-What are the hardware components?
-What are the software components?
-How do they interact with each other? >
+*How do they interact with each other?

-< You can also explain the development process here >
+1. When the potentiometer is used, the servor motor moves and the page is changed.
+2. When sevor motor moves and makes the sun move, the sun is detected by the infrared sensor which lights up the 3 red LEDs.
+The page also changes with the change in the servor motor.
+3. When the red apple button is pressed, the page is changed.
+4. When the green pepper button is used, the yellow LED lights up and the page is changed.
+5. When the potentiometer is used to get the sun down, the page is changed with many images of Pikachy eating apples.

 #### Hardware Wiring Diagram

 ![Wiring Diagram](images/finalwiredredboard_pikachu.png)

-Description
+*Description
 1. Potentiometer connected to A4 analog pin
 2. Infrared Sensor conneted to A0
 3. Yellow LED is connected to D1
-4 Red LEDs are connected to D4, D5, D6
+4  3 Red LEDs are connected to D4, D5, D6
 5. Button pin is connected to D7
 6. Button pin2 is connected to D0
 7. Servor motor connected to D2